Quick Answer

 Your local repeaters2m/70cmRegional emergency and traffic nets

-Critical note: Local repeater frequencies vary by region.
-Look up yours on RepeaterBook.com, print the list, and laminate it.
+Look up your local repeater frequencies on RepeaterBook.com, print the list, and laminate it.
 Store one copy with your radio and another in your go-bag.
 Digital infrastructure won’t help you find frequencies after the grid goes down.

 I also recommend learning about Winlink — a system that lets you send and receive email over amateur radio frequencies with no internet connection.
 During extended outages, the ability to send a short text message to an out-of-area contact is invaluable.